 Author: He wrote The Hidden Europe: What Eastern Europeans Can Teach Us and Hike Your Own Hike: 7 Life Lessons from Backpacking Across America.
 He also produced a 77-minute video about his CDT Yo-Yo.

-10 Year Plan: If you're curious about where he's been and where he's going, check out his 10-year plan.
+10 Year Plan: If you're curious about where he's been and where he's going, check out his future plans.

 Things Francis has never owned: A television, couch, bed, chair, or spaceship.
 (He's disappointed about the last one.)

 Goal in life: Visit every country on the planet and share the experience with others.
 Amazon.com and Lincoln Mercury considered thousands of travelers to find the one person who best represented the dream of traveling the world.
 They picked Francis and profiled him in the two-minute video below...